A remarkable success story

 Dividends enhance WKOF’s returns (a preference share trading at a discount will offer a higher yield than an investment in the equivalent common stock).
 However, the investment manager does not manage the portfolio with a yield target in mind.

 Weiss also factors in its expectation of the potential performance of the common stock.
 However, Weiss emphasises that it is more focused on the discount opportunity than the fundamentals of the underlying issuer.
 Thus, its analysis differs from that of a dedicated long-short equity manager.
-It believes that there is a margin of safety in the discount.
+It highlights that there is a natural margin of safety in the discount.

 Weiss calculates an annualised gross return potential for each preference share.
 This and an analysis of elements such as liquidity inform which issues are selected for the portfolio.